Efficient Offline Reinforcement Learning: First Imitate, then Improve: Ablations of Actor and Critic Pre-Training

-We see that when pre-training the actor with behaviour cloning, the initial performance matches our proposed actor and critic pre-training, but quickly declines after pre-training due to the randomly initialised critic, matching the findings of \citet{orsini_what_2021}.
-Therefore we see that the improved efficiency and stability from pre-training arises due to our combined actor and critic pre-training.
-This demonstrates that having a consistent actor and critic is essential for performance improvement.
+We see that when only pre-training the actor with behavior cloning, the initial performance matches our proposed actor and critic pre-training, but quickly declines after pre-training due to the randomly initialized critic, and is no better than training from scratch.
+Pre-training the critic is much more important for efficient performance improvement, and is better than no pre-training, but performance starts from random so is not as effective as combined actor and critic pre-training.
+This demonstrates that having a consistent actor and critic is important for improved training efficiency and stability.

-Surprisingly, we also notice that in many cases the final performance is also more stable, even hundreds of thousands of updates after pre-training.
-As analysed in \citet{fujimoto_why_2022} and \citet{chen_information-theoretic_2019}, for finite data regimes such as the offline setting, the Bellman equation can be satisfied by infinitely many suboptimal solutions.
-Additionally, $Q$-values trained by minimising the Bellman error are often empirically found be to be inaccurate \citep{schulman_equivalence_2018}.
-We hypothesise that this additional stability could be occurring because the initial pre-training using the value error reduces the subset of possible solutions to those with lower value error when subsequently minimising the Bellman error on the finite offline dataset.
+Surprisingly, we also notice that in many cases the asymptotic performance with combined actor and critic pre-training is more stable, even after hundreds of thousands of updates after pre-training.
+As analyzed in \citet{fujimoto_why_2022} and \citet{chen_information-theoretic_2019}, for finite data regimes such as the offline setting, the Bellman equation can be satisfied by infinitely many suboptimal solutions.
+We hypothesize that this additional stability could be occurring because the initial pre-training to obtain a consistent actor and critic reduces the subset of possible solutions to those with lower value error when subsequently minimizing the Bellman error on the finite offline dataset.
 However, since this benefit is auxiliary to our central focus of improving efficiency, we leave investigation of this effect to further work.